The process for filing a claim under a group health insurance policy depends on the hospital and the type of treatment.

 Jayant is an engineer with a multinational company that has a group health insurance policy.
 Some months ago, Jayant needed hernia surgery in a network hospital and requested his group health insurer for pre-authorization.
 The insurer approved Rs 75,000.
 The actual bill was Rs 70,000 and the insurer paid Rs 60,000.
 The deduction of Rs 10,000 was towards non-medical items such as registration charges and food for visitors.
 The insurer paid most expenses.

 Case Study 2: Reimbursement claim

-Mr. Rama Subramanian works with RJ and Associates as a senior accountant and gets benefits such as free meals, not only transport but also group health insurance.
+Mr Rama Subramanian works with RJ and Associates as a senior accountant and gets benefits such as free meals, and not only transport but also group health insurance.
 Last year, Rama was playing with his 3-year-old son at home when, suddenly, he had severe chest pain.
-Meenal, his wife, and younger brother rushed him to a nearby non-network hospital.
+Meenal, his wife, and his younger brother rushed him to a nearby non-network hospital.
 In the chaos, Rama’s family forgot to inform the insurer.
 The doctors diagnosed a cardiac arrest and advised an emergency operation.
-Meenal signed a consent form after which the doctors operated and saved Rama.
+Meenal signed a consent form after which the doctors operated on and saved Rama.
 The cost for this sudden hospitalization was Rs 1.5 lakh.

 Rama was in the hospital for two weeks.
 On discharge, he settled the hospital bill and returned home.
 After a few days, Rama filed a claim with his group health insurance provider.
 He submitted a claim form, a doctor’s report, and pathological reports (X-rays and laboratory tests).
 The insurer examined these documents, was satisfied and paid Rama directly.